Gavin2417/Cosys-AirSim/README.md

 Do note that this repository is provided as is, will not be actively updated and comes without warranty or support.
 Please contact a Cosys-Lab researcher to get more in depth information on which branch or version is best for your work.

+This [5.4 branch](https://github.com/Cosys-Lab/Cosys-AirSim/tree/5.4) is for the development of Cosys-AirSim on Unreal Engine v5.4.
+The documentation is best read from [source](https://github.com/Cosys-Lab/Cosys-AirSim/tree/5.4/docs).
+For the latest stable and maintained build for a recent Unreal Engine see the [main branch](https://github.com/Cosys-Lab/Cosys-AirSim/tree/main) and associated builds in the [releases](https://github.com/Cosys-Lab/Cosys-AirSim/releases).
+Unreal [5.2.1](https://github.com/Cosys-Lab/Cosys-AirSim/tree/5.2.1) is also available for long term support builds in the [releases](https://github.com/Cosys-Lab/Cosys-AirSim/releases).

 ## Associated publications

 - [Cosys-AirSim: A Real-Time Simulation Framework Expanded for Complex Industrial Applications](https://arxiv.org/abs/2303.13381)